 You must be a Delaware resident to participate in the DLS Patent Pro Bono Program.
+(Please note that a small business does not qualify for the program merely because it is incorporated in Delaware.
+The owners of the business must be Delaware residents.)
 In addition, you must satisfy the following three requirements:

 IMPORTANT: The DLS Patent Pro Bono Program has limited resources and a limited number of volunteer patent attorneys and agents.
 Consequently, the program will not be able to offer pro bono services to every applicant who satisfies the eligibility requirements.
 Instead, the administrator of the program and the volunteer attorneys and agents will use their discretion to select those applicants whose needs are best suited to the services the program has to offer.
 We apologize in advance if we are not able to offer you the program’s services.

 The DLS Patent Pro Bono Program is designed for low-income inventors and small businesses that could not afford the services of a patent lawyer.
 To participate in the program, you must fall within one of the following maximum income guidelines.